-The regulations of the Office of the Vice-Provost, Graduate and Postdoctoral Studies are basic requirements which apply to all graduate programmes at the University.
+The regulations of the Office of the Vice-Dean Research are basic requirements which apply to all graduate programmes at the University.
 Consistent with these are additional regulations and policies of the Department of Philosophy, for which this guide is an essential reference.

 Administration of the Department and Graduate Studies

 The Graduate Studies Committee of the Department is composed of two faculty members, the Department Chairperson, and the Director of Graduate Studies, who also chairs the Committee.
 This Committee is responsible, at the departmental level, for assessing applications for admission to graduate programs, as well as applications for graduate scholarships, such as the Ontario Graduate Scholarship and the M.A. and Ph.D. scholarships offered by the Social Sciences and Humanities Research Council of Canada.

 The Committee examines and approves proposed pairings of students with research supervisors, as well as the proposed composition of thesis committees.
 The Graduate Studies Committee also oversees the revision of graduate programs and recommends to the Steering Committee fields of specialization to be developed and graduate courses to be offered.
 The Committee consults with graduate student representatives as appropriate.